shopware/shopware/src/Docs/60-plugin-system/210-custom-attributes.md

     </sw-button>
 </div>
 ```
-This would render the following config form:
+This will render the following config form:

 ![Swag Radio Config](./img/210-swag-radio-config.png)

 ## Implement the component for rendering the new type in the administration
-The next step is to create the component which be rendered on the entity detail pages.
-For radio button example this is a very basic component.
+The next step is to create the component which will be rendered on the entity detail pages.
+The radio button is a very basic example component.

 `swag-radio/index.js`
 ```js